 Mastermind (Kairi Narita, Into The Sun) lives, for one thing, revenge on the man who raped and killed his wife.
 Referred to only as Hamazaki’s Son (Noriaki Kamata) this isn’t your average psycho.
 He’s rich and well connected with a fetish for not only violating the living but the dead as well.
 To get past his bodyguards he devises a plan as twisted as his target.

-Buying a meth-addicted hooker Mayumi (Asami, Machine Girl, Dead Sushi) and trains her to be a lethal assassin.
+Buying a meth-addicted hooker Mayumi (Asami, Machine Girl, Sky Sharks) and trains her to be a lethal assassin.
 That’s the easy part.
 The hard part involves faking her death.
 Then killing her target with a gun whose parts are hidden in her body.
 That and escaping before she bleeds to death.

 Gun Woman isn’t exactly your typical revenge film.
 This is an over the top gorefest that repeatedly pegs out the bad taste meter.
 Rape, murder, necrophilia are all central to the plot and they are shown full on.
 The UK distributors actually had to edit a money shot during one of the rapes to get it past the censors.